confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 # Next Best Offer - Anticipating Your Customer's Needs

-Consumers today are faced with never ending marketing messages from a variety of sources.
-Often these messages are generic and don't have any consideration for the individual needs of the consumer.
+Customers today are faced with never ending marketing messages from a variety of sources.
+Often these messages are generic and don't have any consideration for the individual needs of the customer.
 This one-size-fits-all approach leads to poor conversion rates.
-A better approach is to tailor offerings that take into consideration the interests of the consumer based on previous purchases or behavior.
+A better approach is to tailor offerings that take into consideration the interests of the customer based on previous purchases or behavior.
 This recipe demonstrates how to take existing customer information and provide a "Next Best Offer" to encourage sales and retain customers.

 ## Step-by-step